ericroberts/factories/factories.md

       allow(rate).to receive(:max).and_return(90)
     end

-    it "should return the sum of the estimated min and max advances" do expect(subject.advance).to eq [
+    it "should return the sum of the estimated min and max projections" do expect(subject.projection).to eq [
         customer.revenue * customer.rate.min,
         customer.revenue * customer.rate.max
       ]